 Infection in the mouth can be caused by infected teeth, gum infection, or various types of pathology which can become infected secondarily.
 Treatment can consist of antibiotic therapy, extraction, root canal therapy, or incision and drainage.
-In addition, a variety of viral disease and fungal disease can affect the mouth.

 Pre-prosthetic surgery is performed so that a prosthesis (such as denture or partial denture) can be installed to replace a missing portion of the jaw and teeth.
 Pre-prosthetic surgery is performed to smooth bone bumps, eliminate soft tissue inferences, and provide stable bone for a partial or complete denture.

 Dr. Todd does not treat oral cancer, but provides examination and diagnosis of precancerous and cancerous lesions.
 A variety of techniques are used to diagnose oral lesions.